RealismusModding/realismusmodding.github.io/mods/seasons/manual/modding/maps/seasons_mask.md

 ## Downloading required files

 Download the following file.
-They will be used for the mask:
+It will be used to make the mask visible in the editor:
 - [invisible_mask_diffuse.dds](https://github.com/RealismusModding/FS17_seasons/raw/develop/modding/snowMask/map01/invisible_mask_diffuse.dds)

 Put this file in your `map01` folder.
 This is often located at `ModFolder/maps/map01`.

 ## Adding the density layers

-The density layers need to be added to the map.
+The density layer needs to be added to the map.
 Open your `map01.i3d` in a proper text editor.
-We will start by adding references to the two diffuse textures.
+We will start by adding references to the diffuse texture and the density file we will create later on.

 ### File references